TurboWarp/docs/docs/development/extensions/better-development-server.md

 import {Spoiler} from './utils.js';

-The HTTP server built in to Python is simple to use, but it's primitive.
+The HTTP server built into Python is simple to use, but it's primitive.
 We can do better.
 This section is strictly optional, but we think it will make your life easier.

 ## TurboWarp/extensions

 The GitHub repository of extensions.turbowarp.org is [TurboWarp/extensions](https://github.com/TurboWarp/extensions).
 One of the things available here is the development server that we use, along with the code that makes the website.
 You can run it locally too.

-This will require Git and Node.js being installed locally.
+This will require Git and Node.js to be installed locally.
 Run these commands to download the server and install its dependencies:

 ```bash
 git clone https://github.com/TurboWarp/extensions.git